dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part4.md

 }
 ```

-The above code will suffer from both large data cache miss rate (because of the random access to array `hist`) and large amount of branch misspredictions.
-There isn't much we can do related to the data cache miss rate, but we can get rid of the branch missprediction very simply, by doing:
+The above code will suffer from both a large data cache miss rate (because of the random access to array `hist`) and a large number of branch mispredictions.
+There isn't much we can do related to the data cache miss rate, but we can get rid of the branch misprediction very simply, by doing:

 ```cpp
 hist[mag[pos]]+= (edge[pos] == POSSIBLE_EDGE);